 Addressing and preparing for climate change will create jobs across Minnesota.

-Today, more than 55,000 Minnesotans work in the clean energy and energy efficiency sector.
+Today, nearly 60,000 Minnesotans work in the clean energy and energy efficiency sector.
 These numbers represent a variety of career paths – from wind energy technicians that maintain turbines to construction workers who retrofit buildings with energy efficiency upgrades.
 One-third of clean energy businesses are located in Greater Minnesota and over 70% are small businesses with 20 or fewer employees.
 As Minnesota continues our transition to clean energy, the potential for economic growth is immense.

 "We believe we can achieve 100,000 clean-energy jobs by 2030.
 And that will drive our economic recovery and deliver environmental and economic benefits to Minnesota," Gregg Mast, executive director of Clean Energy Economy Minnesota told the Star Tribune last year.
 “Business and technological innovation continue to drive down the cost of renewables.
 Demand for sustainable-energy solutions is growing."
 The Clean Economy goal of Minnesota’s Climate Action Framework is focused on making this vision a reality and growing Minnesota’s clean economy, even beyond the clean energy sector.